No, not that Heat, the other kind!

-While Ultra may represent all things musical and modern, the Art Deco Weekend pays homage to South Beach’s style savvy past.
+While Ultra may represent all things musical and modern, the Art Deco Weekend pays homage to South Beach’s style-savvy past.

-Taking place in what was once a neglected collection of Art Deco buildings left from the 20s, 30s and 40s is now home to one of the most impressive grassroots architectural festivals in the world.
-Art Deco Weekend has been such a success it now boasts a variety of programming including musical performances, film screenings and walking tours of the city’s historical highlights.
+Taking place in what was once a neglected collection of Art Deco buildings left from the 20s, 30s, and 40s is now home to one of the most impressive grassroots architectural festivals in the world.
+Art Deco Weekend has been such a success it now boasts a variety of programming including musical performances, film screenings, and walking tours of the city’s historical highlights.

 The Miami International Boat Show

-Miami culture is showy, there’s no two ways about it.
+Miami culture is showy, there are no two ways about it.
 Boats -really big ones – are what truly draw a crowd in this modern metropolis.
 The Miami International Boat show has grown so popular in recent years that it has expanded and now extends to three separate locations throughout the city.

 Whether you’re actually shopping for a new boat or are just curious to see the types of floating palaces that the modern boating industry can build these days, the boat show is a trip, even if you never make it out on the water.